 Technology can provide new pathways into adult education, particularly in the developing world, but is no panacea.
 There is little evidence that technology alone helps individuals actually develop new skills.

 Developing countries must teach basic skills more effectively before they start to consider the wider skills agenda.
-There is little point in investing in pedagogies and technologies to foster 21st century skills, when the basics of numeracy and literacy aren’t in place.”
+There is little point in investing in pedagogies and technologies to foster 21st-century skills, when the basics of numeracy and literacy aren’t in place.”

-8 Skills For The Future Student
+8 Skills For a Modern Education

 So the report includes 8 skills–modern skills for modern students: